attestantio/vouch/docs/configuration.md

 # submitter submits data to beacon nodes.
 If not present the nodes in beacon-node-address above will be used.
 submitter:
-  # style can currently only be 'all'
+  # style can currently only be 'multinode'
-  style: all
+  style: multinode
+  aggregateattestation:
+    # beacon-node-addresses are the addresses to which to submit aggregate attestations.
+    beacon-node-addresses: [ localhost:4000, localhost:5051, localhost:5052]
+  attestation:
+    # beacon-node-addresses are the addresses to which to submit attestations.
+    beacon-node-addresses: [ localhost:4000, localhost:5051, localhost:5052]
+  beaconblock:
+    # beacon-node-addresses are the addresses to which to submit beacon blocks.
+    beacon-node-addresses: [ localhost:4000, localhost:5051, localhost:5052]
+  beaconcommitteesubscription:
+    # beacon-node-addresses are the addresses to which to submit beacon committee subscriptions.
+    beacon-node-addresses: [ localhost:4000, localhost:5051, localhost:5052]
+  proposalpreparation:
+    # beacon-node-addresses are the addresses to which to submit beacon proposal preparations.
+    beacon-node-addresses: [ localhost:4000, localhost:5051, localhost:5052]
+  synccommitteecontribution:
+    # beacon-node-addresses are the addresses to which to submit beacon sync committee contributions.
+    beacon-node-addresses: [ localhost:4000, localhost:5051, localhost:5052]
+  synccommitteemessage:
+    # beacon-node-addresses are the addresses to which to submit beacon sync committee messages.
+    beacon-node-addresses: [ localhost:4000, localhost:5051, localhost:5052]
+  synccommitteesubscription:
-  # beacon-node-addresses is the list of addresses to which submit.
-Submissions run in parallel
+    # beacon-node-addresses are the addresses to which to submit beacon sync committee subscriptions.
-  beacon-node-addresses:
+    beacon-node-addresses: [ localhost:4000, localhost:5051, localhost:5052]
-    - localhost:4000
-    - localhost:5051
-    - localhost:5052

 # fee recipient provides information about the fee recipient for block proposals.
 Advanced configuration
 # information is available in the documentation.